3 Amazing Books to Read for a Successful Investing Mindset.

 - An asset is anything that puts money in your pocket.

-- A liability is anything that takes money from your pocket.
+- A liability is anything that takes money out from your pocket.

 Assets can be a business, real estate, paper assets like stocks, bonds etc. Whereas liabilities can be your expensive car, the big house bought on the mortgage, iPhone etc.